 Astronomically, the Harvest Moon is the full Moon closest to the autumnal equinox (and things really are being harvested right around now).

 So, the Harvest Moon isn’t always in the same month.
 It can fall in September or October.
-This year, it’s in September.
-(See the Full Moon Guide for September.)
+This year, it’s on October 1.

 Why the Harvest Moon Shines On